Thread Production 101

 Twisting of Spun and Corespun threads

 All conventional sewing threads begin their construction cycle as simple yarns.
-As you’ve seen, spinning together relatively short fibres or twisting fine continuous filaments produces these basic yarns.
-Because of their fineness, these fibres and filaments have a large area of intimate contact with each other when held together with their axis parallel.
+As you’ve seen, spinning together relatively short fibers or twisting fine continuous filaments produces these basic yarns.
+Because of their fineness, these fibers and filaments have a large area of intimate contact with each other when held together with their axis parallel.
 This produces the coherence and strength combined with flexibility, which is essential in any good sewing thread, and it is the twist that is inserted in the basic yarns, usually in the "S" direction, which produces the consolidating force.
 This is referred to as the "Singling Twist".

 The twist in the singling yarn is balanced by applying a twist in the opposite, usually "Z", direction when typically two, three or four yarns are combined to form a sewing thread.
 This is referred to as the “Finishing Twist”.

 Without the correct level of finishing twist, a conventional thread cannot be controlled during sewing.
 The individual plies would separate during their repeated passages through the needle and over the sewing machine control surfaces.
-Twist is therefore defined as the number of turns inserted per metre (or turns per inch) of the yarn or the thread produced.
+Twist is therefore defined as the number of turns inserted per meter (or turns per inch) of the yarn or the thread produced.

 If the twist is too low, then the yarns may untwist, fray and break, if it is too high then the resulting liveliness in the thread may cause snarling, looping, knots or spillage from the final package.

 As you can see the term "S" or "Z" twist direction is derived from the diagonal of these letters following the direction of the twist.
 “S” twist is sometimes referred to as right twist and “Z” twist is sometimes referred to as left twist.